vmware/build-tools-for-vmware-aria/typescript/codify/README.md

 codify bom

 # To assemble a vRO package from source content.
 You can specify multiple sources by
-# addding a --source option for every source.
+# adding a --source option for every source.
 The source can be a single object or a directory.
 codify assemble --source src/actions --package com.vmware.acoe.mypackage --description "My package description"
 ```

-Although Codify does not enforce a specific respository structure, it is a good practice to organize
+Although Codify does not enforce a specific repository structure, it is a good practice to organize
 the content in logical categories which would allow for anyone looking at the project source code
 to easily find their way.

 ## Additional CLI options

 The following options are available for the `upload` and `download` commands:
 ```
 --sequential      - Perform sequential download or upload to avoid race conditions.
                     By default download and upload are parallel operations.